elastic/connectors/docs/DEVELOPING.md

 ℹ️ Users can generate the [perf8](https://github.com/elastic/perf8) report using an argument i.e. `PERF8=True`.
 Users can also mention the size of the data to be tested for E2E test amongst SMALL, MEDIUM and LARGE by setting up an argument `DATA_SIZE=SMALL`.
 By Default, it is set to `MEDIUM`.

-ℹ️ Users do not need to have a running Elasticsearch instance or a SharePoint source to run this test.
-The docker compose file manages the complete setup of the development environment, i.e. both the mock Elastic instance and mock SharePoint source using the docker image.
+ℹ️ Users do not need to have a running Elasticsearch instance or a Google Drive source to run this test.
+The docker compose file manages the complete setup of the development environment, i.e. both the mock Elastic instance and mock Google Drive source using the docker image.

 ℹ️ The connector uses the Elastic [ingest attachment processor](https://www.elastic.co/guide/en/enterprise-search/current/ingest-pipelines.html) plugin for extracting file contents.
 The ingest attachment processor extracts files by using the Apache text extraction library Tika.
 Supported file types eligible for extraction can be found as `TIKA_SUPPORTED_FILETYPES` in [utils.py](../connectors/utils.py) file.